CL-MDL/CLMDL/README.md

 #### For the code_manuscript folder
 1. Download all five R files, `Simulation1.R`, `Simulation2.R`, `RealData.R`, `Util_Functions.R` and `Util_RealData.R`, and one RData file `station_month_76.RData` in the code_manuscript folder and put them into one single folder.
 2. Run `Simulation1.R`, which will generate `Simulation1.RData`.
-This code (with 100 repetitions) takes around hours on a 24-core cluster.
+This code (with 100 repetitions) takes around 80 mins on a 24-core cluster.
 Run `Simulation2.R`, which will generate `Simulation2.RData`.
-This code (with 100 repetitions) takes around hours on a 24-core cluster.
+This code (with 100 repetitions) takes around 5 hours on a 24-core cluster.
 Run `RealData.R`, which will generate `RealData.RData`.
 This code takes around 6 hours on a 100-core cluster.